Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients

-\begin{definition}[success probability] For a given prompt $q$ and policy $\pi$, we define the \emph{success probability} as the expected reward : This represents the current probability of generating a correct response.
-The variance of the reward is : since $r^*(q,o) \sim \mathrm{Bernoulli}\big(p_{\pi}(q)\big)$. \end{definition}
+\begin{definition}[success probability] For a given prompt $q$ and policy $\pi$, we define the \emph{success probability} as the expected reward :

+This represents the current probability of generating a correct response, i.e the capacity of the LLM (which follows the policy $\pi$) to generate correct outputs.
+The variance of the reward is :